Thomas Sowler: Career

 The brothers sold the book-selling part of their father's business and in 1864 converted the newspaper from a weekly to a daily publication, eventually expanding it from the then common four-page format to one that had twelve or more pages.
 John died in 1871, leaving Thomas as the sole proprietor of the Conservative Party-supporting organ.
 In 1874, Sowler established the Manchester Evening Mail and in 1889 he was appointed as the first president of the restructured National Association of Journalists.

-Sowler was a director of the Manchester Royal Exchange and on the board of several other businesses, as well as being involved with other institutions such as the Manchester Literary and Philosophical Society and the Manchester Natural History Society.
+Sowler was a director of the Manchester Royal Exchange and on the board of several other businesses, as well as being involved with other institutions such as the Manchester Literary and Philosophical Society.

+Being elected to membership of the Society on 26 January 1859.
+He was also on the board of the Manchester Natural History Society.
 He was also a co-founder of the Manchester Free Library and the first secretary of the Manchester branch of the Church Defence Association.

 Away from business, Sowler was involved with the military from the time of the "Defence not Defiance" movement in the 1860s.
 He joined the 19th Lancashire Volunteer Artillery as a gunner and rose through the ranks to become Lieutenant-Colonel in command of the regiment.
 In 1874, he resigned from that position and soon after was appointed as successor to the recently dead John Isaac Mawson, who had been Honorary Colonel of the regiment.